superhx/mark/markdown_help.md

 Start with a line containing 3 or more backticks, and ends with the first line with the same number of backticks:

 ```
-Fenced code blocks are like Stardard Markdown’s regular code
+Fenced code blocks are like Stardard Markdown's regular code
-blocks, except that they’re not indented and instead rely on
+blocks, except that they're not indented and instead rely on
 a start and end fence lines to delimit the code block.
 ```